Farama-Foundation/Metaworld/README.md

 For more background information, please refer to our [website](https://meta-world.github.io) and the accompanying [conference publication](https://arxiv.org/abs/1910.10897), which **provides baseline results for 8 state-of-the-art meta- and multi-task RL algorithms**.

+If you would like very infrequent announcements about the status of the benchmark, critical bugs and known issues before conference deadlines, and future plans, please join our mailing list: [metaworld-announce@googlegroups.com](https://groups.google.com/forum/#!forum/metaworld-announce).

 __Table of Contents__
 - [Installation](#installation)
 - [Using the benchmark](#using-the-benchmark)